 A: Frequently, help with recording assignments, notebook organization, and locker organization helps ADD/ADHD children.
 It is important that your son receive daily assistance until he begins to understand what is needed and how it helps.
 The ultimate goal is for the child to learn organizational techniques and to begin independently applying the techniques.
 Some children learn these quickly.
 Children with ADD/ADHD often need much more time to learn the skills and constant monitoring to ensure continued implementation of the skills.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was originally prepared by Ellen Wristen, a Columbus attorney, and updated by attorney Kerry Agins, a partner in the Cleveland firm of Siegel & Agins Co.
+It was originally prepared by Ellen Wristen, a Columbus attorney, and updated by attorney Kerry Agins, of the special education firm, Agins & Gilman LLC.